 Fig. 6 SOMEWHERE HERE

-Probability curves of GARP model for each of the continuous factors were represented in Fig. 7.
+Probability curves of GARP model for each of the continuous factors are presented in Fig. 7.
 Fig. 7a shows that increasing the altitudes up to 30 meters, the probability of flood inundation hazard also increases, and after altitude value of 30 m, flood inundation probability decreases.
 This can be due to the fact that rising altitude has a significant role in reducing the occurrence of flood inundation hazard (Wang et al., 2015).
 Heights above 50m were assigned as the most favorable class from a flood hazard point of view.
 Also with respect to Fig. 7b, with increasing slope up to 1.4%, flood inundation hazard will increase, and later, with the slope > 1.4%, the probability of flood inundation hazard will decrease..
 In fact, on very flat zones where ponding areas occur, a considerable amount of the surface runoff may be retained, resulting a flood inundation.

 Fig. 7c shows that when groundwater depth increases, the flood inundation hazard significantly decreases.
 It is due to this fact that infiltration capacity and saturation process are significantly affected by groundwater–surface water interactions, hence, sites with high water-table levels have flood inundation problems (Westbrook et al., 2006; Fernández et al., 2010).
 This result is in agreement well with findings reported by Bryant and Rainey (2002) and Nosetto et al. (2015).